extemporelang/vscode-extempore/README.md

 - `0.2.0`:
   - fix bug where the "download binary" command wasn't activated properly

-- `0.2.1`: automatically detect & download the latest release with the "Dowload Binary" command
+- `0.2.1`: automatically detect & download the latest release with the "Download Binary" command

 - `0.2.2`: no functional changes, but the extension is now bundled by webpack (should be leaner)